Find out how much your property is worth in 30 seconds

 • Properties passing in at auction in the inner east are negotiable afterwards.
 Unconditional buyers with pre-approval are in a good position to work 3 to 6% below reserve.

 • Lock in pre-approval before May’s forecast hike reduces your qualifying amount further.
-Stress-test your budget against 4.85% before committing to any price above $2M.
+Stress-test your budget against 4.85% before committing above $2M.

 • Consider fixing a portion of your loan for 2 years if you believe the bear scenario is possible.
 Rate futures currently price 68% probability of the May hike, but what happens beyond May is genuinely uncertain.